KING at St Pancras Old Church

 Despite this being their first UK show, KING have amassed a small yet dedicated fanbase that includes Paloma Faith and r’n’b sensation Kwabs, who both attended the show.
 The venue, St Pancras Old Church, is thought to be one of the oldest worship sites in England and its acoustics allow KING to create an immersive atmosphere that resonates with the audience from start to finish.
 They might be the new kids on the block over here, but KING sure are on to a good thing.

-For further information about KING and future events visit here.
+For further information and future events visit King’s website here.

 Listen to Supernatural here: